Format of Gwyddion Files

 selectedarray of 32bit integers Indices of selected spectra curves.

 Individual curves in spectra are represented as GwyDataLine objects.
+The GwyDataLine object is a one-dimensional counterpart of GwyDataField and is used also for other regular one-dimensional data.
 The components of a GwyDataLine are summarised in the following table:

 ComponentTypeMeaning